janexner/site-infrastructure-tests/README.md

 *Note that the two examples are equivalent and will result in the exact same test.*

+#### `latest AA|Adobe Analytics tracking call contains key "<key>" with value "<value>"`

+Causes the framework to check the latest Adobe Analytics tracking call for a specific key (or "variable") and test that the value is correct.

+Example: `latest AA|Adobe Analytics tracking call contains key "v3" with value "default"`

 #### `AT|Adobe Target is present`

 Causes the framework to test whether Target has been loaded.